Building Energy Savings Program

 The City of Madison adopted the new Building Energy Savings program (BESP) in March 2023 to improve energy efficiency in large commercial buildings community-wide through energy benchmarking and tune-ups.
 The program has two requirements:

-1. All non-residential commercial buildings 25,000 square feet (sq. ft.) or more are required to benchmark energy use annually using EPA's ENERGY STAR Portfolio Manager.
+1. All non-residential commercial buildings 25,000 square feet (sq. ft.) or more must benchmark energy use annually.

-2. All non-residential commercial buildings 50,000 sq. ft. or more are also required to complete a building tune-up every four years.
+2. All non-residential commercial buildings 50,000 sq. ft. or more must complete a building tune-up every four years.

 The program is being phased in over time according to building size as shown below.